The Department of Classics

 World-class teaching and research

-For more than 100 years, the Classics Research Division at Reading has been recognised as a world-leading authority on classical civilisations of the Mediterranean.
+The Classics Research Division at Reading, which has a history of over 100 years, has been recognised as a world-leading authority on classical civilisations of the Mediterranean.
 Our research has significant impact on global understanding of the ancient world.
 This has a direct influence on what you will learn here: our research informs our teaching, and your lecturers will be the same passionate researchers making these discoveries.
-In the latest Research Excellence Framework (2014) we are ranked:

-- 3rd in the UK for our research outputs
+- 3rd in the UK for research output*

 At Reading we have our very own Ure Museum of Greek Archaeology which houses our impressive collection of ancient artefacts, alongside other fantastic resources.
 This is one of the largest collections of Greek ceramics in the UK and is located within the Department itself.
 The museum is frequently used for hands-on teaching, which offers unique opportunities, and serves as a great source of inspiration and contextualisation for studying Classics.